ilyakaznacheev/secret/README.md

 ## About Secret Server

-Secret server is designed to mace secret storage easier.
-Simple API allowes to save and get back your secrets, and also set expiration time and view limit.
+The secret server is designed to mace secret storage easier.
+Simple API allows to save and get back your secrets, and also set expiration time and view limit.

 ## Requirements

 If you run the app using docker-compose you only need it to start and a git to download a package.

-Otherwise you need Golang 1.11+ with modules enabled to compile the app and a Redis to store the secrets.
+Otherwise, you need Golang 1.11+ with modules enabled to compile the app and a Redis to store the secrets.

 ## Usage

-Here is a short manual how to download and use the app.
+Here is a short manual on how to download and use the app.

 ### Download